grafana/grafana/contribute/style-guides/documentation-style-guide.md

 Here are a few general rules about unordered lists.
 For more guidance, refer to [Lists](https://developers.google.com/style/lists) in the [Google developer style guide](https://developers.google.com/style/).

-- List items should begin with a capital letter unless there is a strong reason not to.
+- Begin list items with a capital letter unless there is a strong reason not to.
 For example, you are listing case-sensitive parameters.
-- List items should end with periods if they are complete sentences.
+- End list items with periods if they are complete sentences.
 If one item in a list ends with a period, then apply periods to all of them.

 ### Capitalization